lovinglifemediawebdev/ai-agent-mcp/MCP-REFERENCE.md

 ```

 ### Setup Steps (Framework-Agnostic)
-1. **Install Framework** using the appropriate commands above
+1. **Choose Your Framework** (optional): Select and install any supported framework using the commands above, or use with existing projects
 2. **Copy this file** to your project root as `MCP-REFERENCE.md`
 3. **Reference in Cursor AI** using `@MCP-REFERENCE.md [your request]`
+4. **Automatic Framework Detection**: The system will detect your framework automatically
-4. **Expect atomic decomposition** for complex tasks automatically
+5. **Expect atomic decomposition** for complex tasks automatically
-5. **Follow framework-specific atomic task sequences** as provided by the AI team system
+6. **Follow framework-specific atomic task sequences** as provided by the AI team system
-6. **Verify each atomic task** before proceeding to the next
+7. **Verify each atomic task** before proceeding to the next
-7. **Reset context** between major atomic task sequences as recommended
+8. **Reset context** between major atomic task sequences as recommended

 ### Atomic Planning Best Practices (Universal)
 1. **Start with Planning**: Always begin complex projects with atomic task decomposition